SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

 statement.

-In addition uncomment the statement that specifies the persistent table of our RAP BO //persistent table zaonlineshop_### since it is not possible to use both statements in the same behavior definition.
+In addition comment out the statement that specifies the persistent table of our RAP BO `//persistent table zaonlineshop_###` since it is not possible to use both statements in the same behavior definition.

 It should then look like this: